ReuschelCGN/RebootMadDevice/README.md

 ```
 #### Whats new:
 ```
+- Add waittime for force reboots
+- Add support to restart mapper software instead of reboot
 - RDM support
 - based on MAD/RDM database
 - timeout can be configured in config.ini